temporalio/documentation/docs-src/concepts/what-is-worker-versioning.md

 being processed by, say, `2.0` stop, even if you do not yet have a new version ready, you can add a new version `2.1` to the graph marked as compatible with `2.0`.
 New tasks will target `2.1`, but since you have not yet deployed any `2.1` workers, they will not make any progress.

+#### Graph constraints

+The graph has a maximum size limit, which defaults to 1000 versions.
+This limit is configurable on the server via the `limit.versionGraphNodeSize` dynamic config property.
+Once this limit is exceeded, the oldest nodes in the graph will be dropped to make room for new ones.
+In practice this should never be an issue, as versions are no longer needed once there are no longer any open workflows using that version.

+There is also a limit on the size of each Build ID / version string, which defaults to 1000 characters.
+This limit is configurable on the server via the `limit.workerBuildIdSize` dynamic config property.